 - Traumatic brain injury (TBI) is one of the most common neurologic disorders.
 Leading causes of TBI in the general population include falls, motor vehicle accidents, assaults and sports-related injuries. - Imaging plays an essential role in identifying TBI patients with intracranial injury.
-The goals of imaging include: (1) detecting injuries that may require immediate surgical or procedural intervention; (2) detecting injuries that may benefit from early medical therapy and/or vigilant neurologic supervision; and (3) determining the prognosis of patients to tailor rehabilitative therapy or help with family counseling and discharge planning. - For patients presenting with moderate-to-severe TBI, non-contrast head CT is the first line of imaging in the acute phase, and can predict mortality and/or unfavorable outcomes in these patients.
+The goals of imaging include: (1) detecting injuries that may require immediate surgical or procedural intervention; (2) detecting injuries that may benefit from early medical therapy and/or vigilant neurologic supervision; and (3) determining the prognosis of patients to tailor rehabilitative therapy or help with family counseling and discharge planning. - For adult patients presenting with signs and symptoms of TBI, non-contrast head CT is the first line of imaging in the acute phase and can predict mortality and/or unfavorable outcomes in these patients.
 MRI may be indicated in acute TBI when the non-contrast head CT is normal and there are persistent unexplained neurological findings.
 In pediatric patients, imaging should not be routinely obtained to diagnose mild TBI. - For patients presenting with acute TBI, non-contrast head CT remains the imaging of choice.
-Noncontrast CT has a high negative predictive value for excluding the need for neurosurgical intervention in patients with mild TBI.
+Non-contrast CT has a high negative predictive value for excluding the need for neurosurgical intervention in patients with mild TBI.
 MRI has a higher sensitivity for detecting axonal injury among mild TBI patients; however, the routine use of brain MRI for the detection of injury in the setting of acute mild TBI is not supported at the present time.
-MRI may be indicated in particular instances when there are persistent neurological, cognitive, and behavioral symptoms, such as new-onset, progressive or worsening symptoms. - Advanced neuroimaging techniques, including MRI diffusion tensor imaging, functional MRI, MR spectroscopy, perfusion imaging, PET/SPECT and magnetoencephalography, are the focus of ongoing research.
-Research is investigating whether these imaging techniques have any value in identifying further injury in TBI patients when conventional non-contrast head CT and MRI are normal, as well as for prognostication in patients with persistent symptoms.
-However, at present, there is insufficient evidence supporting the routine clinical use of these advanced neuroimaging techniques for diagnosis and/or prognostication of TBI at the individual patient level. - To improve patient health and safety, appropriate precautions should always be taken to minimize radiation exposure through the use of the "As Low As Reasonably Achievable (ALARA)" principle.
+MRI may be indicated in particular instances when there are persistent neurological, cognitive, and behavioral symptoms, such as new-onset, progressive or worsening symptoms. - The use of advanced neuroimaging techniques, including MRI diffusion tensor imaging, functional MRI, MR spectroscopy, perfusion imaging, PET/SPECT and magnetoencephalography, in TBI is currently investigational.
+At present, there is insufficient evidence supporting the routine clinical use of these advanced neuroimaging techniques for diagnosis and/or prognostication of TBI at the individual patient level.
+Researchers are investigating whether these imaging techniques have any value in identifying further injury in TBI patients when conventional non-contrast head CT and MRI are normal, as well as for prognostication in patients with persistent symptoms. - To improve patient health and safety, appropriate precautions should always be taken to minimize radiation exposure through the use of the "As Low As Reasonably Achievable (ALARA)" principle.